CG166/CPSC323_Project2/README.md

     }
 }
 ```
 This function is to be used in the situation that the symbol at the top of the stack is a non-terminal.
 This function takes in the symbol that is at the current input symbol and the symbol that is at the top of the Stack as parameters.
-It uses
+It uses **rowNum(string top)** and **colunmNum(char input)** to fectch the corresponding rule(aka string) from the predictive parsing table(2d array) and put it into the fetched variable.
+If the fetched variable is empty, meaning that there is no rule, then the function prints out that the rule was not found as well as "Output: String is not accepted/ Invalid" and terminates the entire program.
+If the fetched variable is not empty and contains an epsilon(represted by the & symbol in this program), then the user is alerted that the stack has been popped and the new stack is printed out using **printStack()** after which the function ends/returns.
+If the fetched variable is not empty and does not contains an epsilon, then the inividual symbols in the rule are extracted from the fetched variable using istringstream and pushed into a vector.
+The vector is then iterated through in reverse order and the values are pushed into the stack in that order.
+The new stack is then printed out using **printStack()** after which the function ends/returns.

 ## Main